9K333 Verba

 The 9K333 Verba (Верба, "Willow") is a Russian fourth-generation man-portable infrared homing surface-to-air missile (SAM) MANPADS.
 "9K333" is the Russian GRAU designation of the system.

-Its NATO reporting name is SA-29.
+Its NATO reporting name is SA-29 Gizmo.

 History

 The 9K333 Verba was originally developed as a replacement for the 9K38 Igla.

 The Verba's primary new feature is its multispectral optical seeker, using three sensors - ultraviolet, near infrared, and mid-infrared - as opposed to the Igla-S' two.
 Cross-checking sensors against one another better discriminates between relevant targets and decoys, and decreases the chance of disruption from countermeasures, including lasers that attempt to blind missiles.

 According to a KBM spokesperson, the Verba can engage fixed- and rotary-wing aircraft and “new types of threats” such as unmanned aerial vehicles and cruise missiles.
 “The 9K333 can effectively engage aerial targets with low infrared signature.
 The system can be coupled to an external identification friend or foe [IFF] unit,” the spokesperson said.

 The Verba's containerised 9M336 surface-to-air missile (SAM) can be integrated into ground- and sea-based short-range air-defence (SHORAD) systems.
 “The SAM can also be used by air platforms,” the spokesperson added.